 Bryan Lee O’Malley, Scott Pilgrim Gets It Together (Oni Press, 2004) and Scott Pilgrim vs. The World (2010, Dir.
 Edgar Wright)

 I like both of these texts.
 They’re fun.
 They’re a perfect example of convergence culture and remediation.
 But, to be honest, I don’t find either of them all that substantial as explorations of videogames, players, or game culture.
 In the future, I’ll probably go with something else.
 Maybe this is where I do the Spec Ops/Apocalypse Now unit!
 On the other hand, a unit that pairs Edge of Tomorrow and its source text, Hiroshi Sakurazaka’s All You Need Is Kill could be a winner, too.
+And I’m tempted to go with Cline’s Ready Player One and Spielberg’s film adaptation.

 Daniel H. Wilson and John Joseph Adams, ed.
 Press Start to Play (Vintage Books, 2015)

 Another killer anthology, providing a lot of variety and a range of illustrations of those seven tropes of videogame literature.
-Though a few of the stories are a little slight, most are wickedly wrought and emotionally compelling.
+Though a few of the stories are a tad slight, most are wickedly wrought and emotionally compelling.
 A few (Jessica Barber’s “Coma Kings,” Austin Grossman’s “The Fresh Prince of Gamma World,” T.C.
 Boyle’s “The Relive Box,” Cory Doctorow’s “Anda’s Game”) are rib stickers—they’ll stay with you

 Westworld (HBO, 2016)